YaminiKandi/JavaScript/8 Strings.md

             var len = password.length;
             //simple Decision
             if(len>=8){
-                alert("Your Password is"+password)
+                alert("Your Password is strong")
             }else{
-               document.write("Password You Entered contain less than 8 chars") }
+               document.write("Password You Entered contains less than 8 characters") }
            }
         </script>